What Can You Do To Protect Yourself From Scams?

 Sometimes, it’s not about preventing ourselves from being convinced by scammers; sometimes it’s about reducing the amount of information scammers have access to.

-Anyone can be targeted or caught by a scam so it’s vital that our information is protected as best we can.
-Here is an extensive list on ways you can protect yourself.
+It is vital that our information is protected as best we can.
+UnitingCare’s Seniors Enquiry Line has provided an extensive list on different ways you can protect yourself.

 - Delete all emails from your email account where personal information is disclosed (such as bills, transaction summaries or account set up).
 This protection ensures that if a scammer does access your email account, they will be unsuccessful in stealing further personal details.

-- Do not open any suspicious text messages, pop-up windows or click on hyperlinks (example of a hyperlink is: seniorsenquiryline.com.au) or attachments in emails
+- Do not open any suspicious text messages, pop-up windows or click on hyperlinks (example of a hyperlink is: https://seniorsenquiryline.com.au/) or attachments in emails

 - If a Caller states they are from a specific business or Government department (such as your bank) – hang up, Google the number of the business and call them directly.
 If your bank was attempting to contact you, they should have notes on file as to the purpose of the call